mr2raccoon/caactus/README.md

 ## 11. Creating Summary Statistics
 - call the `summary_statistics` script from the cmd prompt
 - enter your respective `project_directory/9_data_analysis/` directory by copying the filepath
+- next enter the path, where youn want the results saved (we use `project_directory/9_data_analysis/` directory as well)
+- finally enter the names of your explantory variables used for grouping separated by `,`, e.g. `storage,timepoint`.
+For the plots, the variable entered first will be on the x-axis, the second variable entered will be used for facetting.

 ## 12. Data Modelling
 - call the `pln_modelling` script from the cmd prompt